 For more information, it is helpful to check the website of the local attorney general.

 In case you live in the states where payday laws are more lenient to lenders and allow the latter more freedom of operation, it is recommended to deliberate before applying for such a loan.
 In case of default repayment, a person can get into worse financial trouble than he was before.

 In case a person defaults on a loan, the first thing for a lender to do is to get the money back either by trying to cash a post-dated check or by withdrawing the cash from the account.
 However, when there is not enough cash on the account, it will result in the bouncing of a check.

-For a borrower, it is fraught with the non-sufficient funds (NSF) fees.
+For a borrower, it is fraught with non-sufficient funds (NSF) fees.
 They are charged by both bank and payday lending company and very frequently the sums are very feasible.

-Debt collection process usually is carried out either by lenders themselves or by debt collection agencies.
+The debt collection process usually is carried out either by lenders themselves or by debt collection agencies.
 A borrower is likely to be notified by mail and by phone and in some cases, these attempts can be pretty aggressive.
 However, according to the Fair Debt Collections Practices Act (FDCPA), a person can stop it by sending a letter known as a cease and desist notice and, more officially, a “Cease Communication Demand Letter“.
-After a lender or an agency receives it, they are no longer authorized to bother a borrower in such way.
+After a lender or an agency receives it, they are no longer authorized to bother a borrower in such a way.

 In some states, lenders ask borrowers to sign an “Assignment of Salary and Wages”.
 This document gives a lender permission to apply for a borrower’s employer in order to get the information about the salary and also to get the loan deducted directly from the paycheck on the due day.